 People suffering from back pain often think resting is the most effective way to get rid of the pain.
 Although it may feel good to rest, getting up and moving is best for your back.
 One important exercise for back pain is abdominal work, but there’s a catch.
 Core exercises may be causing your back pain, too.
 Not all, but many of your favorite ab workouts are back busters.
+In fact, exercise is just one form of treatment necessary for most cases of back pain.

 The problem with those doing core exercises is some rely on the “core work” they did in high school or see on a fitness video.
 Too often, core training is done with good intentions but poor execution.
 Read on to learn more about the core and the worst 20 core exercises giving you back pain.